Mean and Standard Deviation on a Basic Scientific Calculator

 done the keystrokes above, your calculator should show "5" (or

-maybe "n=5").
+maybe "n=5" or even "DATA SET= 5").
 You have now successfully entered your data.

 This part is easy.
 Once you have entered your data, to find the mean or